Here's How Much Exercise You Need to Burn Off Thanksgiving Foods

 It’s the most dietarily-fraught time of the year.
 Thanksgiving brings all of the delicious meats, cheeses, sauces, gravies, and fat-blanched vegetables you can eat… and all of the accompanying pounds of additional Thanksgiving weight gain and shame along with them.

-No wonder so many New Year’s resolutions involve losing weight and eating better.
-It’s why we’re here.
-And it’s why you’re here.
+It’s no wonder so many New Year’s resolutions involve losing weight and eating better.
+And that is why we’re here (and why you’re here).

 How Much Weight Does the Average Person Gain During the Holidays?